 Through the use of contemporary equipment, you will develop your practical skills by having the opportunity to produce your own media productions.
-This involves using digital SLR cameras for both photography and filming as well as learning to use the software to manipulate and edit moving and still images and sound.
+This involves using digital SLR cameras and studio lighting kits for photography as well as learning to use Photoshop to manipulate and edit your own images in our imac suites.